OmimiCode/OmimiCode/README.md

-<h1 align="center">SOFTWARE ENGINEER / MULTIPOTENTIALITE Barnabas Oretan</h1>
+<h1 align="left">SOFTWARE ENGINEER / MULTIPOTENTIALITE</h1>
-<h3 align="center">I can't shut up about my eclectic mix of skills, experiences, backgrounds and how my skills are transferable as a MULTIPOTENTIALITE.
+<h3 align="justified">I can't shut up about my eclectic mix of skills, experiences, backgrounds and how my skills are transferable as a MULTIPOTENTIALITE.
 It is rarely a waste of time to pursue somthing I am drown to.
 I have been applying knowledge from another field entirely than i could have anticipated.
 I have horned an incredible ability to MORPH into whatever (take up roles) depending on my clients(employer) need in a given situation.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=omimicode&label=Profile%20views&color=0e75b6&style=flat" alt="omimicode" /> </p>